Bufatima-Nk/Titanic-EDA/README.md

 The main files in this project are:

-- `titanic.ipynb`: Jupyter Notebook with EDA code
+- `EDA od Titanic Pessenger Data.ipynb`: Jupyter Notebook with EDA code
-- `titanic.csv`: Titanic dataset
+- `train.csv`: Titanic dataset

 ## Libraries Used